toolleeo/pymailgen/README.md

 python3 auto_mailer.py body.txt contacts.csv --ssmtp header.txt
 ```

-If the SMTP cliet is properly configured, the emails can be sent by running
+If the SMTP client is properly configured, the emails can be sent by running

 ```
 sh sendall.sh